Health Concerns about Dairy Products

 Clinical research shows that dairy products have little or no benefit for bones.
 A 2005 review published in Pediatrics showed that milk consumption does not improve bone integrity in children.2 In a more recent study, researchers tracked the diets, physical activity, and stress fracture incidences of adolescent girls for seven years, and concluded that dairy products and calcium do not prevent stress fractures in adolescent girls.3 Similarly, the Harvard Nurses’ Health Study, which followed more than 72,000 women for 18 years, showed no protective effect of increased milk consumption on fracture risk.1

 It is possible to decrease the risk of osteoporosis by reducing sodium intake in the diet,4,5 increasing intake of fruits and vegetables,5,6 and ensuring adequate calcium intake from plant foods such as kale, broccoli, and other leafy green vegetables and beans.
 You can also use calcium-fortified products such as breakfast cereals and juices.
-Soybeans and fortified orange juice are two examples of products which provide about the same amount of calcium per serving as milk or other dairy products.7
+Soy milk and fortified orange juice are two examples of products which provide about the same amount of calcium per serving as milk or other dairy products.7

 Exercise is one of the most effective ways to increase bone density and decrease the risk of osteoporosis,8,9 and its benefits have been observed in studies of both children and adults.8,10-11

 Individuals often drink milk in order to obtain vitamin D in their diets, unaware that they can receive vitamin D through other sources.
 Without vitamin D, only 10-15 percent of dietary calcium is absorbed.12